Oecophylla smaragdina: Uses

 The larvae and pupae are collected and processed into bird food and fish bait in Indonesia, are used in Chinese and Indian traditional medicine, and consumed as a delicacy in Thailand and other countries.

-In Java, Indonesia the larvae and pupae of these ants are known as kroto and are harvested commercially for use as captive songbird food and as fishing bait.
-Songbirds are very popular in Java and the ant larvae provide a good balanced diet of proteins, minerals and vitamins.
+In Java, Indonesia, the larvae and pupae of these ants, known as kroto, are harvested commercially for use as captive songbird food and fishing bait.
+Songbirds are very popular in Java, and the ant larvae provide a balanced food of proteins, minerals, and vitamins.
 Kroto can be bought from pet shops or can be gathered fresh from the countryside.
-As bait for fish, the larvae are mixed with chicken eggs, maize, beans and honey.
+As bait for fish, the larvae are mixed with chicken eggs, maize, beans, and honey.

 In some parts of India, the adult ants are used in traditional medicine as a remedy for rheumatism, and an oil made from them is used for stomach infections and as an aphrodisiac.
-In Thailand and the Philippines the larvae and pupae are eaten and are said to have a taste variously described as creamy, sour and lemony.
+In Thailand and the Philippines, the larvae and pupae are eaten and are said to have a taste variously described as creamy, sour, and lemony.

 In some parts of this ant's range, colonies are used as a natural form of pest control.
-Crops that have been protected in this way have included cowpea, cashew, citrus, mango, coconut, cocoa and coffee.
-The oldest written record of the use of these ants to control pests is their use in China in 304 AD to control pests in citrus.
+Crops that have been protected in this way have included cowpea, cashew, citrus, mango, coconut, cocoa, and coffee.
+The oldest written record of the use of these ants to control pests is their use in China in 304 CE to control pests in citrus.

-The ants are aggressive towards humans, and in Sri Lanka ant protection has been abandoned in coffee culture, because picking the crop proved too "painful".
+The ants are aggressive towards humans, and in Sri Lanka, ant protection has been abandoned in coffee culture, because picking the crop proved too "painful".